SlavaGolovatskyu/SlavaGolovatskyu/README.md

 ## About Me
 # Hello, my name is Slavik, i'm 18 years old - React Developer from Ukraine, living in Ternopil region.
-* At this moment I working as Front-end Developer.
+* At this moment I working as Front-end Developer (React/React-Native).

 * codewars https://www.codewars.com/users/SlavaGolovatskyu